JaredR33/Twitter-sentiment-analysis/README.md

 # @TheBridge Twitter-sentiment-analysis A NLP PROJECT
-#### Twitter sentiment analysis for The Bridge School, creating a database storaged on AWS.
-For full results, please consider this presentation [link to PowerPoint document](TWITTER%20SENTIMENT%20ANALYSIS.pptx)
+#### Twitter sentiment analysis for The Bridge School, data processing and predictions about simpathy.
+Database storaged on AWS.
+#### For full results, please consider this presentation [link to PowerPoint document](TWITTER%20SENTIMENT%20ANALYSIS.pptx)

 ![IMAGEN_PORTADA](/src/utils/PORTADA.png)